Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/thinking-like-a-machine/_index.md

 In this case, if the input_number is 5 then `even` would be false.
 And if `input_number` was equal to 2 then `even` would be equal to true.

 Now a Logical Operator is a way of combining boolean values into new boolean values.
-Some of these logical operators have some very normal sounding names. `and` and `or` are locical operators.
+Some of these logical operators have some very normal sounding names. `and` and `or` are logical operators.

 Here's an example: